 Additionally, xylitol is absorbed slowly into your bloodstream and does not cause the spikes in blood sugar that you typically see after consumption of sucrose or other sweeteners.

-A full list of sugar alcohols
+A list of sugar alcohols to avoid

 In general, most sugar alcohols have names ending in ‘tol’, but this is not always the case.
 Here is a list of the sugar alcohols that are commonly used as food additives.
-I have excluded Xylitol from this list, because of its usefulness in a Candida diet.
+I have excluded Xylitol and Erythritol from this list, because of their usefulness in a Candida diet.
 If any of your food has these products in the list of ingredients, you should not be eating it during your Candida treatment.

 - HSH (Hydrogenated Starch Hydrosylate)